About

 I research, write, and teach about science and the environment from a sociocultural perspective.

-I am a cultural anthropologist, currently an Academy Scholar at the Harvard Academy for International and Area Studies.
-Starting Fall 2026 I will be an Assistant Professor in the Yale University Department of Anthropology.
-My work is at the intersection of environmental anthropology, feminist science and technology studies, and political ecology.
-My research examines how the environment, raw materials, and resources become meaningful in new ways as scientists develop technologies for making green or renewable products.
-I study the commonsense assumptions about nature and production that underlie visions of circular bioeconomies and plant-based materials.
-This research is based in Brazil and the US.
-I received my PhD in Cultural Anthropology from Rice University.
-I’m also a coordinator of the Ethnography Studio.
+My research and teaching concern the relationship between materials and knowledge, drawing on environmental anthropology, feminist science and technology studies, and political ecology.
+My current work examines how the environment, raw materials, and resources become meaningful in new ways as scientists develop technologies for making green or renewable products.
+This includes studying the commonsense assumptions about nature and production that underlie visions of circular bioeconomies and plant-based materials.
+This research is based in Brazil and the US, and has been published in venues like Cultural Anthropology and Engaging STS.
+Find a full list of publications on my writing page.

 I’ve also started two new research projects.
 The first is on biomanufacturing—the commercial-scale production of fuels and chemicals from agricultural biomass and wastes—in the US and Brazil.
 The second is on wastewater resource recovery in California, as part of a collaborative NSF project titled Retooling Extraction that explores shifting modes of extraction of and around water in response to anticipated challenges at the water-food-energy nexus.

-Contact me at kulrich[at]g.harvard.edu
+Contact me at katie.ulrich[at]yale.edu